-8 Pros and Cons of Switching Banks
+8 Pros and Cons of Switching Banks in 2023

 Changing banks can be quite a hassle, so give your decision plenty of thought to make sure it’s the right move for you.
 Here’s a look at eight pros and cons of switching banks, to help you choose where to park your money.

 Pro: You Can Find Better Deals

 Staying with the same financial institution is an easy option, but it could cost you.

 “Switching banks can help you save money by finding better deals like lower interest rates on loans and higher interest rates on savings accounts, as well as additional offerings and products,” said Brett Sohns, co-founder of LifeGoal Investments.